Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Abstract

 \section{Abstract}

 Purpose: Visualization of subcortical gray matter is essential in neuroscience and clinical practice, particularly for disease understanding and surgical planning.
-While multi-inversion time~(multi-TI) T$_1$-weighted~(T$_1$-w) magnetic resonance~(MR) imaging improves visualization, it is rarely acquired in clinical settings.
+While multi-inversion time (multi-TI) T$_1$-weighted~(T$_1$-w) magnetic resonance (MR) imaging improves visualization, it is only acquired in specific clinical settings and not available in common public MR datasets.{1}{MODIFIED}

 Approach: We present SyMTIC (Synthetic Multi-TI Contrasts), a deep learning method that generates synthetic multi-TI images using routinely acquired T$_1$-w, T$_2$-weighted~(T$_2$-w), and FLAIR images.
-Our approach combines image translation via deep neural networks with imaging physics to estimate longitudinal relaxation time~(T$_1$) and proton density~(PD) maps.
+Our approach combines image translation via deep neural networks with imaging physics to estimate longitudinal relaxation time~($T1$) and proton density~($\rho$) maps.
 These maps are then used to compute multi-TI images with arbitrary inversion times.

 Results: SyMTIC was trained using paired MPRAGE and FGATIR images along with T$_2$-w and FLAIR images.
 It accurately synthesized multi-TI images from standard clinical inputs, achieving image quality comparable to that from explicitly acquired multi-TI data.
 The synthetic images, especially for TI values between 400–800 ms, enhanced visualization of subcortical structures and improved segmentation of thalamic nuclei.